nazuke/SEOMacroscope/docs/downloads/index.md

 ## PLATFORMS

 **SEO Macroscope** is developed on Windows.
-Currently, tested on Windows 7 and 10 with the .NET 4.5.2 framework.
+Currently, tested on Windows 7 and 10.
+HTTP/2 support is currently only fully supported on Windows 10 or later.
 {: .lead }

-Macintosh users, with the Mono framework and Xamarin IDE installed, *may* be able to compile and run the project.
-I do not currently plan on making a native port to Macintosh.
+Macintosh and Linux users, with the Mono framework and Xamarin IDE installed, *may* be able to compile and run the project.
+I do not currently plan on making a native port to Macintosh or Linux.

 ## INSTALLER